La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 du
 : … is identical to …

-The particle **me** takes a noun after it and indicates that there are likely other teachers, and Alice is one among them.
+The particle **me** takes an argument after it and indicates that there are likely other teachers, and Alice is one among them.

 The particle **du** is used when Alice is, for example, the teacher that we have been searching for or talking about.
 It indicates identity.